NEWS

 14 December 08 - Open Source Street Navigation

 The OpenStreetMap project is putting finding your way around into the public domain.
 You can keep your own local copy of the maps and load them into your mobile phone (works with many brands of phones, laptops and netbook computers) to use at those times when you either can not or don't want to be connected to the internet.
 For velomobile users there is the related OpenCycleMap project to map those pedestrian and cycling paths that are not shown on most car navigation devices.
 If you have a Nokia mobile phone with a GPS you can add all of those useful paths to the map database for use by other human powered vehicle pilots.
-Have a look at this OpenStreetMap org wiki site for help with setting up your Nokia phone to use the maps and join in with the global collaborative mapping effort.

 The use of Nokia mobile phones as tools to collect "Ground Truth" map information is reasonable consistent with the Open Source ethos of the Hypertrike project in that Nokia have announce that they will progressivly release their Symbian operating system to the Open Source Developer community.
 Indeed the WhereAmI project is already Open SOurce, in advance on the Nokia announcement.
 Update!
 Here is a good Washington Post article about Nokia's progress with the symbian dot org project.
 With thousands of people adding more and more accurate cycling routes and shortcuts we in our velomobile machines will enjoy faster and faster journey times.